andrtell/basic-vm/README.md

 ### Step 1

-Run the playbook `playbooks/01_user.yaml`.

-This playbook will create the user `agent` on the remote machine.
+Step 1 will create the user `agent` on the remote machine and disable `root` login.

 The `agent` user needs a `sudo` password.
 Ansible requires the provided password to be in an encrypted form.
 Here `$(mkpasswd --method=sha-512)` is used.

-Login over SSH will still required a key.
+Login with user `agent` will still require a key.

+Run the playbook `playbooks/01_user.yaml` to complete step 1.

 ```
 ansible-playbook -i inventory.yaml --extra-vars "agent_password=$(mkpasswd --method=sha-512)" playbooks/01_user.yaml
 ```

-At this point the `agent` user has been created and `root` login has been disabled.

 ### Step 2

-Run all other playbooks.

-These playbooks will setup the firewall and add Podman to the remote machine.
+Step 2 will install Podman and setup a Firewall on the remote machine.

 You will be prompted for the `sudo` password you provided in step 1.

+Run the remaining playbooks to complete step 2.

 ```
 ansible-playbook -i inventory.yaml --ask-become-pass playbooks/0[2-4]*.yaml